Wldnz/perpustakaanXyz/README.md

 # Installation PerpustakaanXyz on Android Application
 Go To `github.com/Wldnz/perpustakaanXyz/releases/tag/testing-phase`, scroll down then download perpustakaanxyz.apk
-Congratulations!, Now You Can Use Application To Borrow The Book U Want..
+Congratulations!, Now You Can Use Application To Borrow The Book You Wanted..
 #

 # How To Use Website To Manage Library